Asteria-BCSD/Asteria-Pro/README.md

 ```shell
 conda install pytorch==1.12.0 torchvision==0.13.0 torchaudio==0.12.0 cudatoolkit=11.3 -c pytorch
 ```
+> Install pytorch for cpu with `pip install pytorch` if there is no cuda available.

-3. Install other packages
+4. Install other packages
 ```shell
 pip install -r requirements.txt
 ```
 ## Configuration
 Before you start, please take a look at `settings.py` and replace the `IDA_PATH, IDA64_PATH` with your own ida path.

-After that, change the `device`(default `cuda:0`) to `cpu` if there is no cuda available on your computer.

 ## How to use
 ```